 A Fuzzy Pumper Monster set gave kids the best of both worlds: creepy monsters and squishy, growing blue hair.

-If being a barber didn’t curl your toes, what about practicing for dentistry with ‘Dr. Drill ‘n Fill’, your very own patient with Play-Doh teeth?
+If being a barber didn’t curl your toes, what about practising for dentistry with ‘Dr. Drill ‘n Fill’, your very own patient with Play-Doh teeth?

 Actually, it was just a big hinged head that opened wide to expose a mouthful of teeth needing your care, but that didn’t stop the fun.
 Fill cavities, create crowns, and restore the smile to perfection; or, for the junior sadists, rip those teeth out with a twist and a yank from the Play-Doh pliers.